shoma07/dart-tutorials/README.md

 https://dart.dev/tutorials

-This repositori is my learning log.
+This repository is my learning log.